Shah Jahan’s annual Urs in March 2021

 The original graves of the royal couple, located deep down in the monument, will be thrown open for public viewing and entry to the monument shall be free for all.
 It is only during the annual Urs that tourists can get to see the original graves.
 For the rest of the year, the replicas of the graves are open for public viewing.
-On March 21st and 22nd, tourists’ entry will be free from 2 pm onward and on the last day of the Urs, March 23rd, entry will be free from morning till evening.
+From 10th to 11th March, tourists’ entry will be free from 2 pm onwards and on the last day of the Urs, March 12th, entry will be free from morning till evening.

 Later, a special several meters long ‘chadar’ in seven colors will be offered.